1930s/ARKit-Research/README.md

 * SceneKit

 ### [SceneKit Models and Physics](http://patrickgatewood.com/arkit-research/tutorials/models-and-physics/tutorial.html)
 Builds on the Hello World tutorial.
 Learn how to render a 3D SceneKit model in ARKit and apply physics to the rendered models.
-View the [completed application](./apps/Models-and-Physics-AR), or [follow the tutorial](http://patrickgatewood.com/arkit-research/tutorials/models-and-physics/tutorial.html) to develop it yourself!

 #### Learning Objectives
 * Handling user interaction in ARKit
 * Adding 3D virtual content to an ARSCNView
-* Applying physics to rendered Models
+* Applying physics to rendered models
 * Detecting collision with SCNPhysicsBodies
 * Saving memory to optimize performance

 ## Semester Project: VTQuest-AR
 VTQuest-AR serves as a companion app for the Virginia Tech campus.
 The app's  augmented reality experience overlays information about [VT Buildings](https://vt.edu/about/buildings.html).
 By pointing the camera at a building, the user can see additional information about what's in front of them.
-The building details will render in the building's actual physical location as the app translates the building's lat/long coordinates into localized coordinates in the ARSCNView.
-View the semester project documentation [here](http://patrickgatewood.com/arkit-research/tutorials/documentation/documentation.html).
+The building details will render on top of a building in the viewfinder as the app translates the building's lat/long coordinates into localized coordinates in the ARSCNView.

 ## Documentation
 You can view the full documentation on the [research website](http://patrickgatewood.com/arkit-research/research-intro.html).